scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    symbol convention is described in :ref:`ndspl1`.
    :label:`ndspl3comb1`

-However, for the diagram from :ref:`ndspl3`, it might be also useful to combine all values of *a* for specific values of *b*.
-One may also want to combine all the values together.
-This can be achieve by providing a list of fields, *[a, b]* to the combiner.
-When a full combiner is set, i.e. all the fields from splitter are also in the combiner, the output is a one dimensional list:
+However, for the diagram from :ref:`ndspl3`, the user might want to combine all values of *x* for specific values of *y*.
+One may also need to combine all the values together.
+This can be achieve by providing a list of fields, *[x, y]* to the combiner.
+When a full combiner is set, i.e. all the fields from the splitter are also in the combiner, the output is a one dimensional list:

 .. math::
    :type: eqnarray